 Frequently Asked Questions (FAQ)

 - Can you provide me with a manual, schematic diagram or spare components?
 How do I program my device?
 Do you have other modifications?
 How can I repair my equipment?
-Do you sell equipment?
+Do you have a Declaration of Conformity?

 Almost all equipment on this site belongs to other people.
 I only make a discriminator output on it.
 I don't have any manuals or schematic diagrams, nor components, nor equipment for sale.

-Apart from the discriminator modification, I don't have specific details about your device.
+Apart from the modification shown on this site, I don't have specific details about your device.
 Sorry, but I can't help you.

 - Do you have a modification to unblock the cellular band on my scanner?
 If I use a discriminator output, can I monitor cellular phones?

 No, I don't have modifications for that.
 No, you can't use a discriminator output to listen to cellular phones.

 - Do you have frequencies for my area?

 I can't help you with that.
 This site is about discriminator outputs and paging monitoring.
 It is not the intention of this site to maintain a worldwide frequency database.

 - Can you help me with the settings of PDW?
 How do I get PDW working on my PC?